 That Vogel was delusional does not mean that he was incapable of seeing.
 If you pricked him, he bled.
-Just as his eyes saw the pink, so his mind made the association of the color.
-So at least a jury could infer from the impact of the dress-out on Vogel apparent from his conversation with his sister.
+As his eyes saw the pink, his mind made the association of the color.
+So at least a jury could infer from the impact of the dress-out on Vogel, an impact apparent from his conversation with his sister.